 By investing in yourself, you are delaying gratification.
 But over the long term, you develop expertise.
 By then, you have become a much-desired freelancer.

-Intellectual talent, no doubt, plays a crucial role in achieving professional success.
+Intellectual talent undoubtedly plays a crucial role in achieving professional success.
 But is it enough?
 Angela Lee Duckworth, a University of Pennsylvania Rosa Lee and Edbert Change Professor of Psychology does not think so.

 “Grit,” according to Duckworth, “is passion and perseverance for long-term goals.”
-It is a non-cognitive personality trait of people who are passionate and can persevere to achieve their goals.
+It is a non-cognitive personality trait of passionate people who can persevere to achieve their goals.

 A career in freelancing is not without challenges.
 For most people working at home, it seems as if there are obstacles every step of the way.
 All the negativities compounded by the pandemic have taken a toll on mental health.

-The number of people suffering from severe to extremely severe mental distress in a work-from-home arrangement is as follows (“Community Quarantine: Its Mental Health Toll on Our Younger Workforce”):
+The number of people suffering from severe to extremely severe mental distress in a work-from-home arrangement is as follows:

 Apart from mental distress, the myriad of emotional and psychological anguish can break any resolve.
 Even if these are non-factors, there are other obstacles such as procrastination and distractions.